Langton49/Escape-Solstara_1.0/README.md

 While setting up the server-side logic was relatively straightforward, my biggest challenge was translating real-time multiplayer data into smooth on-screen gameplay.
 Since I initially developed the entire game as an offline single-player experience, I ran into issues where scripts couldn't correctly differentiate between local and remote player prefabs.
 Debugging the data synchronization between players was arduous, but I eventually figured out an efficient way to send and translate remote player data, making multiplayer functionality possible.

-I am incredibly proud that after putting in enough effort, I was able to bring the game to life.

 ## How To Play 🎮<a name="how-to-use">
 ### Install <a name="install">
 - Download the build folder through the link above.